MorganStenberg/League-hub/README.md

 ![My matches](documentation/features/my_matches.PNG)

+### CRUD

+The user has full CRUD functionality through being able to:
+- Create a league
+- Create a match
+- Edit a match
+- Delete a match

+While the Admin can also delete and update leagues through the admin interface.

 ### **Future features**

 A list of future features can also be viewed in the Github Projects 'backlog'.
 A few of these features are ones that I choose to not implement now as to keep the scope of the project viable.